usnistgov/ZENO/cpp/doc/release/sphinx/Notes.rst

 5.1.x : Replaces the k-d trees with axis-aligned bounding box data structure and includes the ability to read voxels in addition to spheres as input

+5.2.x : Core functionality (that is, not involving input/output) was moved into a shared library